 You can receive your prescription medicine at a pharmacy by presenting the certificate of treatment (”feuille de soins”) and the prescription.
 At the pharmacy, you pay for your medicine yourself and receive another certificate of treatment.
 Sign and date the “feuille de soins” certificates that you receive.
 Submit the certificates, prescriptions and a copy of your European Health Insurance Card (or a temporary certificate) to the local sickness fund while you are still in France.
 You also need to enter your permanent address and bank details in the certificate of treatment.
 The reimbursement is calculated on the basis of reference prices.
 Not all medicines are covered; in this case, you will need to pay for the medicine yourself.

 A doctor will provide you with a referral for hospital treatment.
 In case of urgent illness, you can go straight to a hospital.
 Show your European Health Insurance Card and your identity card.

 In addition to a public hospital, you can also go to a private hospital or clinic as long as they have the conventionné contract.
 80 % or, in some cases, 100 % of your hospital treatment costs are covered.

 For outpatient care at a hospital clinic, you can apply for reimbursement from the sickness fund retrospectively (using a similar procedure as the one for doctor visits).

-In France, you can search for healthcare service providers on the Annuaire Santé (Database of healthcare providers) website that is maintained by the French health insurance institute.
+You can search for healthcare service providers on the Annuaire Santé website that is maintained by the French health insurance institute.
 The site is in French.
 You can search for healthcare professionals (un professionnel de santé) or hospitals and other treatment facilities (un établissement de soins).
 You can also search according to locality and specialisation.